ncc220/nccdn6/homework/Real.Assignment3/assignment3.md

   2) Assignments
-    -an assignment would be a post for each student to turn in a file -assignments would have grades and instructor/TA comments
+    -an assignment would be a post for each student to turn in a file -assignments would have grades and instructor/TA comments -have graphical elements so a instructor can arrange things like a rubric into a grid or table

   3) Announcements
-    -non assingment posts meant to convey information, can be posted by instructors or TAs
+    -non assingment posts meant to convey information, can be posted by instructors or TAs -contain text, links, images
+    -same graphical elements as assignments

+  4) Messages
+    -a message/email would be sent from one user to another about any topic, such as a question for a professor -similar capabilities to assignments/announcements